We offer counselling for enrolled VU students and provide assistance to staff when dealing with a student in crisis.

 However, if the matter is serious and you are concerned, consult your supervisor, Head of Department or student support staff.
 Consider telling the student of your intentions.
 Please remember you should not hold serious anxieties about someone else on your own.

-A Student Mental Health Critical Incident (SMHCI) refers to a serious mental health crisis such as attempted suicide, a severe mental health episode and/or involvement in a traumatic event.
-Members of the University should contact Student Wellbeing staff when they become aware of a SMHCI, or if they require assistance in determining if an event is an SMHCI.
+A student critical incident refers to a serious mental health crisis such as attempted suicide, a severe mental health episode and/or involvement in a traumatic event.
+Members of the University should contact Student Wellbeing staff when they become aware of a critical incident, or if they require assistance in determining if an event is critical.

 Counsellors consult with staff on a wide range of matters related to student welfare.
 Confidential information or advice can be provided by student support staff by arranging a meeting time or by phone.